“Blessed are the pure in heart, for they will see God.” Matthew 5:8

 We all laughed, but I wonder how many of us wished that we had special glasses so we could see God better?
 Sometimes when I get overrun with problems, either my own or someone else’s, I would like to see God face to face.
 I’d like to know what God wants me to do, what God wants me to say.
 I’d like to know if God’s face would show approval, amazement or disappointment at what I’m doing.

-This message is adapted from the devotion “She Can See God Better,” written by Barbara Gove Gill, that appears in Out of the Mouths of Babes (2002, Women of the ELCA).
+This message is adapted from the devotion “She Can See God Better,” written by Barbara Gove Gill, that appeared in a 2002 Women of the ELCA resource.
+Today we remember Columba, who died in 597; Aidan, who died in 651; Bede, who died in 735; renewers of the church.